-In order to improve conversion, three red routes were considered.
+In order to improve conversion, two red routes were considered.
 Conversion happens overtime, where users mentioned the value and desire to see paintings in-person.
-The site map looked to overcome catalog-heavy art platforms by integrating inspiration, advice and the ability to learn more about art to encourage enjoyable exploration.
+The site map looked to overcome catalogue-heavy art platforms by integrating inspiration, advice and the ability to learn more about art to encourage enjoyable exploration.

 Conducted two user tests, one for wireframes and the other for the high-fidelity prototype.
 Looked to uncover usability issues within the red routes.
 Ensuring the product search was clear, appointment booking was appropriate to the overall customer journey and monthly payment process provided the needed information were key focuses.
-Tested on five users per round of testing.
+Tested on five users per round.